-Kneat started the year strongly and I am pleased to report on the progress we have made during the three-months ended March 31, 2022.
-This is highlighted by a 121% revenue growth against the three-months ended March 31, 2021.
-We are seeing continued growth in our key metric, recurring SaaS license fees.
-SaaS revenue for the three-months ended March 31, 2022 was \$3.3 million, an increase of 156% compared with the three-months ended March 31, 2021.
+Kneat started the year strongly and I am pleased to report on the continued progress we have made during the three and nine-months ended September 30, 2022.
+The highlight of our third quarter results was a 54% increase in revenue against the three-months ended September 30, 2021.
+We are also seeing continued growth in our key metric, recurring SaaS license fees.
+SaaS revenue for the three-months ended September 30, 2022 was \$4.5 million, an increase of 71% compared with the three-months ended September 30, 2021.

 The consistent growth in our SaaS revenue adds to our annual recurring revenue ("ARR")1 base.
-Progress on this front is reflected in the growth in ARR at March 31, 2022 to \$13.4 million, a 134% increase year on year.
+Progress on this front is reflected in the growth in ARR at September 30, 2022 to \$19.1 million, a 60% increase year on year.
 The promotion of our SaaS offering remains key to Kneat's growth strategy and we are executing well on our plans and gathering momentum in the market.

 Our existing customers continue to expand into new work processes and new sites across their networks, providing opportunities for growth and expansion of our software.
-Our rapidly-growing customer base is testament to Kneat's leadership position as the preferred solution for leading life sciences companies.
+Our rapidly growing customer base is testament to the growing importance of eValidation as a critical business function and Kneat's leadership position as the preferred solution for leading life sciences companies.